FireEntity1/aetherfall/README.md

 A short story platformer made with PyGame!

+Controls:
+  AD - Move
+  Space - Jump

-To run, download all files and run the Python file with Pygame installed!
+To run, clone the repository and run the Python file with Pygame installed!